Peter Henry Emerson

 Though Emerson eventually came to recant his beliefs and principles, the questions he'd raised about photography's role struck a chord with the next generation of photographers, the influential Alfred Stieglitz (considered by some to be the father of modern photography) among them.
 The very last album of photographs P. H. Emerson published came in 1895 (a mere nine years after his first): Marsh Leaves.

 When I came to write Big Bona Ogles, Boy: The Case of the Mendacious Medium, it was crucial that the cook, who had important information (even though she didn't recognize its significance), could not be contacted easily.
-When I decided to retire her to the seaside town of Orford on the East Anglian coast, I realized there were photos of Emerson's that could provide me with a mine of information about her living conditions there.
+When I decided to retire her to the seaside town of Orford on the East Anglian coast (because it has a castle where the climax could be played out), I realized there were photos of Emerson's that could provide me with a mine of information about her living conditions there.
 The perfect source material!

 Here are some of his lesser known shots that I studied in detail whilst researching that particular book.
 I found the perfect cook amongst his images.
 I also found her perfect cottage.
 Note how the walls act as storage and how the very limited space needs to function for multiple purposes.
 Victorian IKEA!
 Enjoy!